ShiroFinds

 Key considerations before you click buy

-• Identify whether food scatter, sliding, or water mess is the main issue first.
+• I always check whether food scatter, sliding, or water mess is the main issue first.

 • Choose a bowl size and rim height that match your dog’s muzzle and meal size.